robert/robert.github.com/_posts/2100-01-01-pfabX-streaming2.md

 ### Configurable batch sizes

 In the previous edition of PFAB, we mentioned that it is possible to combine streaming and batch approaches.
-We've so far thought of "streaming" as loading and processing one record at a time, and "batch" as loading and processing all records at once.
+We've so far thought of "streaming" as loading and processing one record at a time, and "batch" as loading and processing every record at once.
 However, we can also load and process "some" records at a time, in batches of a configurable size.

 There may be interesting tensions at play in our choice of batch size.
-We might want to keep our batches small to reduce the amount of memory that we use (see last week's PFAB[TODO]).
+We might want to keep our batches small to reduce the amount of memory that we use (see [last week's PFAB][pfab9]).
 But we might also want to keep our batches large to reduce the number of separate times we have to load data from our data source.
 In between these competing priorities there is likely a happy middle-ground.
 Where?
 That all depends.

 Let's once again take our top-down approach, and consider how we would like our batch-size code to look to other programmers who are using it.
 I would like it if our users simply passed in a `batch_size` parameter to our existing functions, and then we take care of the rest: